 4. Incident resolution and recovery

-Ideally, the incident will progress to this stage and the solution will be implemented through clearly defined steps.
+Ideally, your team will progress the incident to this stage, and will implement the chosen solution.
 In the situation that this does not occur, the incident will regress into the investigation and diagnosis stage to test another hypothesis and provide a new solution.

 Not all solutions will work instantaneously.
-That is why the recovery stage, basically the time it takes for operations to be fully restored, must be actively considered.
-The recovery stage may require some additional testing before the proper resolution can be made.
+That is why it’s important for us to consider the recovery stage, or the time it takes for your team to fully restore operations.
+The recovery stage may require your team conducts some additional testing before the final resolution of the incident.

 5. Incident closure

-Once the incident has been resolved, it is passed back to the IT service desk to be properly closed.
-Service desk employees have the task of making sure that the incident owner has already directly communicated the incident resolution with the person who reported it and ensures that the resolution itself is satisfactory.
-Only then can the incident be fully closed and the incident response ends.
+Once your team has resolved the incident, the I.T. desk will formally close it.
+Service desk employees have the task of making sure that the incident owner has already directly communicated the resolution with the person who reported it.
+Once this has been confirmed, they should confirm that the resolution itself is satisfactory.
+Only then can you fully close the incident, and end the incident response.

 Stage Five: Incident Process Review

-While the incident response process may have come to an end, teams should take time to review their incident management processes.
-This can be conducted periodically, be it monthly, quarterly or yearly, but it is an essential step that allows teams to reconvene, analyse their current practices and identify new opportunities for improvement.
+While the incident response process may have come to an end, teams review their incident management processes.
+Many teams choose to conduct this periodically, as it allows them to reconvene, analyse their current practices, and identify new opportunities for improvement.

 As mentioned prior, having a clear incident categorisation structure is a valuable tool to help future incident management analysis.
-However, the most valuable tool to have is a robust incident management solution that can store, manage and further visualise all your incident management related activities for later reflection.
-Make sure your next PPM solution has a proper incident management tool that can help you make the most out of your incident management data and activities.
+In addition, a robust incident management solution that can store and manage all your related activities is a valuable tool to have.
+Ensure that your PPM solution has a proper incident management tool, so that you can make the most from your incident management data and activities.

-Take your incident management and ITSM activities to the next level
+Take Managing Incidents in I.T. and ITSM activities to the next level

-pmo365 is a cloud-based all-in-one project portfolio management software that adapts to your organisation’s unique needs by creating bespoke solutions that are fit for purpose, particularly for IT projects.
-With the power of Microsoft’s Power Platform and a highly qualified team of developers, we not only apply ITSM in our own teams but are also experts at creating ITSM solutions that have the features, flexibility and adaptability you need in an effective ITSM solution.
+pmo365 is a cloud-based all-in-one project portfolio management software that adapts to your organisation’s unique needs.
+We create custom PPM solutions that are fit for purpose, and we can configure them to best support your I.T. projects.
+Our developers create ITSM solutions through the Microsoft’s Power Platform that have the features, flexibility and adaptability you require.